-- 1/4 cup oat flour
+- ¼ cup oat flour

-- 1/4 cup rolled or quick oats
+- ¼ cup rolled or quick oats

-- 1/2 tsp baking powder
+- ½ teaspoon baking powder

-- dash sea salt
+- couple dashes sea salt

 - 1 large egg

-- 1/4 cup milk of your choice
+- 2-3 Tablespoon milk of your choice

-Mix everything together until well combined.
+- Mix the dry ingredients together in a medium bowl. until well combined.

-Add a little butter or coconut oil to the skillet and let it melt and start to bubble.
+- Add a little butter or coconut oil to the skillet and let it melt and start to bubble.

-Add the batter into the pan, giving each pancake room to cook evenly.
+- Add the batter into the pan, giving each pancake room to cook evenly.

-Let cook until the perimeter begins to set and you see a few bubbles form on the surface.
+- Let cook until the perimeter begins to set and you see a few bubbles form on the surface.

-Flip and cook the other side.
+- Flip and cook the other side.

-Repeat with all batter (I use a tablespoon measure for mine and get about 8-9 small pancakes).
+- Repeat with all batter (I use a tablespoon measure for mine and get about 8-9 small pancakes).

-Top as desired and enjoy!
+- Top as desired and enjoy!

 FYI: The protein if using skim milk is 13.2 grams.